Hypostasis of the Archons: Greco-Roman

 In Hypostasis of the Archons, Eve avoids the archons' lust by becoming a tree.
 In Greek myth, Daphne became a tree to avoid the lustful Apollo (left), and Pan lusted after tree nymphs called hamadryads (right).

 Hypostasis of the Archons reflects a Platonic worldview.
 The spiritual Eve leaves behind a shadow of flesh, reflecting the Platonic belief that material substances are shadows of eternal Forms.
 The story adapts the Demiurge myth from Plato's Timaeus, re-contextualizing it to explain parts of Genesis.
 Eleleth also describes Norea as having a root in the world above, echoing a metaphor from Timaeus.
 Adam is implied to have been created as a hermaphrodite, and the spiritual Eve is called his "co-image" (ϢⲂⲢⲈⲒⲚⲈ).
 This may echo the creation myth in the Symposium, in which humans are incomplete halves of doubled entities which were previously combined.
 The description of Yaldabaoth as lion-headed may allude to Plato's Republic, which describes one aspect of the passionate soul as leonine.

-Gilhus observes that Norea's questions about the archons follow Aristotle's four causes.
-Aristotle's Generation of Animals linked miscarriages to both androgyny and monstrosity, which are characteristics of both Yaldabaoth (who is described as an abortion) and the archons.
+Gilhus observes that Norea's questions about the archons follow the four causes of Aristotle.
+Aristotle's Generation of Animals linked miscarriages to both androgyny and monstrosity, which are characteristics of both Yaldabaoth—who is described as an abortion—and the archons.

 Eve's transformation into a tree recalls the Greek myth of Daphne, and Pan's attraction to hamadryads.
 The sexual aggression of the archons may reflect similar stories about Zeus.
 Lewis connects the archons' rape of the sarkic Eve with the mythical Rape of the Sabine Women; the Sabine myth explained the origin of the Romans, while the Eve myth explains the origin of the race of Cain.